Radiofax valve logo

 A newspaper report early in the court case

-Contrary to promises in parliament and the localism requirements of the Sound Broadcasting Act 1972, which enabled ILR, over subsequent years almost all stations merged into national networks.
+Contrary to promises in Parliament and the localism requirements of the Sound Broadcasting Act 1972 which enabled ILR, over subsequent years almost all stations, including Ocean and County Sound, merged into national networks.
 Had there been effective listener groups might a judicial review have blocked this happening?
+Ironically, when the pirate ships closed in 1967, the public had really wanted similar pseudo-national stations but government was minded to allow only local services.

 Russ Tollerfield switches off Radio London for the last time 3pm on Monday 14th August 1967, RL logo, MV Galaxy